usc-ctin583/usc-ctin583.github.io/docs/Projects/project2.md

 * Have expertise and background knowledge in the hardware you are publishing to
 * Have a published a game!

+!!! warning "Policy on Collaboration and Cheating"
+    For this project, you must work individually or in teams!
+Please carefully read the [Policy on Collaboration and Cheating](https://ece-classes.usc.edu/ee591/pvs_sem/fall09/acad_integ.pdf) to see what this means exactly.
+In particular, do not look for solutions online, use game templates, and generate code with AI such as ChatGPT.

+!!! danger "Legal Licensing and Copyrights"
+    For this project, you will be publishing a game, app, or other kind of software experience!
+Please make sure to read the copyrights when using templates, packages, and assets.
+Read [Unity's Terms of Service](https://unity.com/legal/as-terms) for reference.

 ## 🧐 Questions